webxdc/store/ARCHITECTURE.md

 ## Synchronizing the App Index
 The app index describes the list of apps that are shown in the frontend webxdc.
 When the store.xdc frontend is initially sent to a user's device, the bot also sends a `webxdcStatusUpdate` containing the current list of active `AppInfos` and the latest serial.
-On each following update request which contains store.xds latest serial number, the bot will only send new `AppInfos` with a serial greater than that last seen serial.
-The store.xdc will then add them to the app index and store the newest serial number.
+When the store.xdc frontend requests new updates it sends its current app-index serial and the bot will send any new `AppInfos` with a serial greater than that last seen serial.
+The store.xdc will then add them to the frontend app index along with the newest serial number.
 Only webxdcs that have been removed from the index will be sent in a special - yet to implement - field.

 ---